tgstation/tgstation/tgui/packages/tgui/events/README.md

 ## Philosophy

 In the previous TGUI backend state, both DM messages and UI actions were handled through an event message system using actions, selectors, reducers, and middleware.
-This event systems is designed to handle only DM messages - separating UI actions into direct state access (eg setSomeState(true)) or helpers (eg updateSetting({ thing: true})).
+This event system is designed to handle only DM messages - separating UI actions into direct state access (eg setSomeState(true)) or helpers (eg updateSetting({ thing: true})).

 The idea behind this was to reduce the amount of abstractions needed and draw a clear line between what is a server message and what is a UI action.